PokeAPI/pokeapi/pokemon_v2/README.md

 Name | Description | Data Type
 ---- | ----------- | ---------
-id             | The identifier for this location resource                                                                                                                                 | integer name           | The name for this location resource                                                                                                                                       | string accuracy       | The percent value of how likely this move is to be successful                                                                                                             | integer effect_chance  | The percent value of how likely it is this moves effect will take effect                                                                                                  | integer pp             | Power points.
+id             | The identifier for this move resource                                                                                                                                     | integer name           | The name for this move resource                                                                                                                                           | string accuracy       | The percent value of how likely this move is to be successful                                                                                                             | integer effect_chance  | The percent value of how likely it is this moves effect will happen                                                                                                       | integer pp             | Power points.
 The number of times this move can be used                                                                                                                   | integer priority       | A value between -8 and 8.
 Sets the order in which moves are executed during battle.
 See [Bulbapedia](http://bulbapedia.bulbagarden.net/wiki/Priority) for greater detail. | integer power          | The base power of this move with a value of 0 if it does not have a base power                                                                                            | integer